BumbleBee0819/Estimating_mechanical_properties_of_cloth/README.md

 In this project, we use Blender (2.7.6) rendered cloth animations as our dataset.
-* We first used a maximum likelihood differential scaling (MLDS) method to measure the human perceptual scale of cloth stiffness.
+* First, we used a maximum likelihood differential scaling (MLDS) method to measure the human perceptual scale of cloth stiffness.
 Codes and instructions of this experiment can be found in the [MLDS_Experiment](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment) folder.

 * Next, we extracted the dense motion trajectory features of all the cloth videos, and built a support vector regression (SVR) model with these trajectory features to predict the human perceptual scale of stiffness.
 Codes and instruction of this experiment can be found in the [MotionAnalysis](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MotionAnalysis) folder.